puppetlabs/puppet-docs/source/pe/2.0/compliance_using.markdown

 ### Reviewing Groups

-If you've collected similar nodes into Dashboard groups, you can greatly speed up the review of similar changes with the "Common Differences" tab.
+If you've collected similar nodes into groups in the console, you can greatly speed up the review of similar changes with the "Common Differences" tab.
 You can also use the "Individual Differences" tab to navigate to the individual nodes.

 #### Same Change on Multiple Nodes